VT-Evia/dita-ot-actions/README.md

-# DITA-OT publishing with GitHub Actions
+# DITA-OT Publishing with GitHub Actions

-Template site for publishing Bootstrap-themed HTML and PDF using the DITA Open Toolkit with GitHub Actions.
+Template site for publishing Bootstrap-themed HTML and PDF using [GitHub Action for DITA-OT Builds](https://github.com/dita-ot/dita-ot-action).

-## Instructions for VT students
+## Instructions

 1. Click on the "Use this template" green button on the top of this page
-2. You need to create a repository based on the template. **Be sure to select the "Include all branches" option.
-We need all branches of the repository.**
+2. Create a repository based on the template.
-3. Create your new repository based on the template.
+  - **Be sure to select the "Include all branches" option.
+You will need all branches of the repository.**

-### Next steps and requirements
+### Next Steps and Requirements
 - Now, the Actions will automatically publish a Bootstrap-themed HTML and a PDF using the DITA Open Toolkit
 - You must have a file named `index.dita` inside the `dita` folder
 - You must name your main DITA map `document.ditamap`
   - Of course, you can rename them, but that also requires renaming them inside the workflow file (and you don't want to do that... do you?)
-- Customize your header file to replace banner title and icon
+- Customize your header file to replace the banner title and icon
 - Change your theme for PDF and HTML styles.

 ###  Ensure GITHUB_TOKEN Has Sufficient Permissions